urilivshits/pageinference/.user/context.md

 - **[Optimization]** Enhanced [component] performance by [technique] resulting in [benefit].
 -->

+- **[Page Scraping Toggle]** Implemented functionality for the "Search Page" button that enables users to toggle between page scraping and direct query modes.
+This feature:
+  - Provides visual feedback with button highlighting when active
+  - Persists user preference between sessions
+  - Uses a generic system message when page scraping is disabled
+  - Maintains the default state as "on" for new installations
+  - References: popup.js, background.js, styles.css

 ## Resolved Bugs
 <!--
 FORMAT GUIDE - DO NOT DELETE